HashCore Docs

 All changes to these parameters are saved exclusively in the configuration of the selected profile.

-When operating in profile-disabled mode (Disable), these parameters apply to the entire miner, and settings saved in profiles are not used.
+When using the no-profile mode (Disable), these parameters are applied to the entire miner, and settings saved in the profile are not used.

-Global frequency defines the base frequency for the entire miner, but its presence does not guarantee that this value will be used by all boards and chips.
+Global frequency defines the base frequency for the entire miner, however, its presence does not mean that this specific value will be used by all boards and chips.

-Global frequency acts as the top level of the frequency hierarchy and can be overridden by lower-level settings.
+Global frequency is used as the top level of the frequency hierarchy and can be overridden by lower-level settings.

-All changes to global frequency when a profile is active are saved in the profile configuration, not in the miner’s general config.
+All changes to the global frequency with an active profile are saved in the profile configuration, not in the general miner config.

 Each miner board has its own global board frequency.